Oppo F7 review: Great selfie master for the millennials; from specs to price, here are important details

 In India, Oppo has already established a reputation as the top smartphone choice for millennials who are obsessed with taking selfies.
 Despite its stable hold of the market, Oppo continues to outdo itself, surprising fans and tech enthusiasts here.
 Early this week, this fast-growing brand, dubbed the selfie expert, introduced Oppo F7, its latest flagship powered by AI technology and packed with a vast array of new features.
 I had a marathon session with the F7 and got an opportunity to explore some of its new fun features.
 For youngsters especially, I am sure this new device will be some kind of a personal beauty artist.
 The F7 will not only take selfies to the next level, producing the most refined and vibrant photos, but also make them a lot more fun.

 Price-wise, the F7 retails for Rs 21,990 and is available in two colour options— Solar Red and Moonlight Silver with 4 GB RAM and 64 GB of in-built storage.
 There are also special edition variants—Diamond Black and Sunrise Red—which feature 6 GB of RAM and 128 GB of inbuilt storage, and priced at Rs 26,990.
+The OPPO F7, 64GB and 4GB RAM will be available in three colors – Solar Red, Diamond Black and Moonlight Silver.
+On the other hand, the OPPO F7, 128GB and 6GB variant will be available in two colors – Solar Red and Diamond Black.

 Under the hood, the F7 runs on the latest 64-bit octa-core processor, with a much refined operating system.
 Based on Android 8.1, ColorOS 5.0 has AI built into the software for better systems management.
 The Color OS 5.0 AI power manager allocates processing power accordingly to the right app, making sure the phone runs at its best.
 As such, F7 runs 80% faster than its F5 predecessor when running multiple apps together.
 Additionally, it also allocates power usage appropriately, extending the average daily usage of battery life.

 Performance-wise, the F7 makes judicious use of improved AI technology for selfie photography in addition to many more AI-powered operational features.
 Together with the 6.2-inch FHD+ Super Full Screen and upgraded multi-tasking software—the first in the industry with hand gesture operations—the device offers consumers a better user experience.
 It comes with an improved 2280 x 1080 resolution and the larger screen has an 88% screen-to-body ratio, yet fits perfectly in the palm of your hand.
 The F7 is also one of the first smartphones with a customised 19:9 aspect ratio, giving the user a larger area of effect for popular role-playing and strategy games.
 For instance, the App-in-App feature allows the user to pick up an incoming call while continuing gaming or watching a movie.